decence/decence/specification.md

 # Language Specification
-The Grace language is based on politeness and good manners.
+The politeness language is based on politeness and good manners.

 Some examples of grace code: